JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

     55006  2020-03-18 21:57   Resources/notify.wav
 ```

-Now the zip file should contain all the dependencies and the binary `Bin/FreeFileSync_armv7l` is able to run on a new raspberry pi with Raspbian OS directly.
+Now the zip file should contain all the dependencies and the binary `Bin/FreeFileSync_armv7l` is able to run on a new raspberry pi assuming the target is running a current verions of Raspbian.

 ## 2. On target host, copy and extract the FreeFileSync_11.3_armv7l.zip you created